“Let us make man in our image…” (Genesis 1:26)

 13 “And the LORD will make you the head and not the tail; you shall be above only, and not be beneath, if you heed the commandments of the LORD your God, which I command you today, and are careful to observe them.

 Doesn’t this make clear how much the Lord wants to bless you?
 And how much He loves you?

 We want to bless people in like manner.
 We bless people through the grace (God given make-up) He has given me, with my time, talents and treasures.

-“A good man out of the good treasure of his heart brings forth good: and an evil man out of the evil treasure of his heart bring forth evil.
-For out the abundance of the heart his mouth speaks.”
+“A good man out of the good treasure of his heart brings forth good: and an evil man out of the evil treasure of his heart brings forth evil.
+For out of the abundance of the heart his mouth speaks.”
 Luke 6:45

 And out of the heart, the mouth speaks.
 That’s why we want God’s heart, not that old stony heart.
 When we bless people, we are agreeing with heaven.
 We are God’s mouthpiece in the earth.
 When we bless people, we are making a pronouncement, a formal declaration of what God would say over them.